GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 </table>
 <br>

 # Run a FIDO2 Pilot

 An agency's journey toward a passwordless future typically starts with a pilot.
 Follow these three steps from the FIDO2 CoA to plan and execute a successful FIDO2 pilot.

-[Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency uses an exception authenticator.
+[Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency uses an exception authenticator.<br>
-[Step 2 - Identify available solutions](#step-2---identify-available-solutions), which may include procuring FIDO2 security keys.
+[Step 2 - Identify available solutions](#step-2---identify-available-solutions), which may include procuring FIDO2 security keys.<br>
-[Step 3 - Deploy a pilot](#step-3---deploy-a-pilot) and make production considerations.
+[Step 3 - Deploy a pilot](#step-3---deploy-a-pilot) and make production considerations.<br>

 ## Step 1 - Recognize Authentication Patterns and Use Cases